spookylukey/django-views-the-right-way/docs/_sources/common-context-data.rst.txt

 like doing some pre-condition checks and redirects as necessary.

-My response would be, first, a reminder that a small reduction in typing is a poor trade-off if it obfuscates your code even a small amount, due to time we spend reading versus writing code.
+My response would be, first, a reminder that a small reduction in typing is a poor trade-off if it obfuscates your code even a small amount, due to the time we spend reading versus writing code.

 Second, the mixin has several significant disadvantages: